waditya/namaste-react/Notes/Episode-08-Let-us-get-classy.md

 React is a single page application.
 When we click from one component to other component, the previous component needs to un-rendered (unmounted), and new components is rendered.
+We need to unmount to improve performance.

+Within a functional component's useEffect hook, return method is used to unMount component.
+You will clear your setInterval in the return method of useEffect hook.